ClimDesign/fixIDF/README.md

 consistent across return periods and durations: `fixcurves_alg()` and `fixcurves_iso()`.

-The package is downloaded in R by writing:
+The package can be downloaded in R by writing:

 ```
 Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS=TRUE)